JimKnowler/pipelined-cpu/README.md

 # Pipelined CPU

-An experiment in building a simple pipelined CPU in verilog
+An experiment in building a simple pipelined CPU in verilog.

+Based on the pipeline CPU design that is described in week 1 of this [Computer Architecture course on Coursera](https://www.coursera.org/learn/comparch/home/week/1).
+- The [Lecture Notes](https://d396qusza40orc.cloudfront.net/comparch%2Fcomparch-002%2Flecture_slides%2FSD2_XAek1vrBgk.pdf) contain diagrams for the pipelined CPU design

 # Dependencies